NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Nolah Evolution 15 edge support – sitting

-When you couple the foam comfort layers with a high-performance zonal support coil system you have all the design elements you need for exceptional pressure relief.
+When you couple the foam comfort layers with a high-performance zonal support coil system you have all the design elements you need for outstanding pressure relief.

 The Evolution 15 is just a touch softer than a medium-firm (a 5.5 out of 10, where 10 is the most firm), giving it a little extra pressure relief.
 It’s the type of mattress that both lightweight and heavy-weight sleepers will experience plenty of pressure relief on.